SuspiciousApplePie/calculator/docs/algorithm.md

 1. else store it on the second number.

 ### getOperation(btnContent)
-1. print the content of btnContent
+1. store the operation in the operation in state object

 ### clearNum(input)
 1. slice the value of input